NoraCodes/nora.codes/content/post/deletefacebook_centralization_and_fasta.md

 One of the key pieces of software here is called [Mastodon](joinmastodon.org).
 It is a microblogging platform, like Tumblr or Twitter, but rather than every user handing over their data to Twitter-the-company, there are thousands of "Mastodon sites".
 There is [cyber.space](https://cybre.space) and [witches.town](https://witches.town), [mastodon.social](https://mastodon.social) and [pawoo.net](https://pawoo.net).
 The crucial feature is this: **if you have an account on mastodon.social (or any other Mastodon site), and I have one on cybre.space (or any other Mastodon site), I can talk to you and you can talk to me**.

+> If you want to see a sample Mastodon profile, check out mine: [tindall@cybre.space](https://cybre.space/@tindall).

 Let's say I join mastodon.social with all my friends, but the people who run the site don't agree with me - perhaps they don't adequately protect me from harassment, and I want to move to [kitty.town](https://kitty.town) which is more aggressively moderated.
 With a traditional, centralized model, I would have to convince my friends to come with me, or be resigned to losing contact. **With decentralized social media, you stay connected even if you move service providers**.

 That means that the problems mentioned above would be very, very short-lived.
 One Mastodon site (or "instance" as they're called) starts doing shady things with user data. **All the users can simply move to another instance with practically zero effort.**.
 The network of instances can also cut off instances that are sources of spam or harassment, and that decision is up to the moderators and admins for each instance. **If you don't like the decisions the moderation team of your instance makes, you can move to another, more agreeable one with almost no effort.**

+> Remember, there have been massive issues with moderation on Twitter.
+Those issues are largely solved by smaller, more tailored moderation teams, which Mastodon enables.

 While Mastodon is modelled after Twitter, the same underlying systems are being applied to Facebook-like and Tumblr-like sites.
 Even more interestingly, **these will be able to talk to each other**.
 Imagine being able to see Twitter posts in Facebook, or Facebook posts on Tumblr.
 This further reduces lock-in.
 Don't like the Mastodon format?
 Move to Aardwolf or Pleroma or ... wherever.
 You will still be connected to your friends.